fanhui3/cab_operation_forecast/README.md

 2. Analysis and recommendations of the file could be found in the repo in the form of a deck

 # Part 2 - TestDome
 1. The quiz was attempted within 1 hour and shortly upon receiving the test.
-However, due to urgent matters arising during the attempt, the attempt was rush.
-Nevertheless, the SQL code compiled with no errors.
-Please see the 2 amendments that needs to be made to attain the required output.
-An email was sent shortly after Jasmine to highlight the correction needed.
+However, due to urgent matters arising during the attempt, the attempt was rushed.
+Nevertheless, the SQL codes compiled with no errors.
+Please see the 2 amendments that need to be made to attain the required outputs.
+An email was also sent shortly after the attempt to Jasmine to highlight the corrections needed.

 >* Q1. replace the first line with: SELECT  department, COUNT(**DISTINCT** employee_id) AS sum_employee FROM employees.
 This is to avoid double counting of same employee within the defined period.
 >